 Best soft yarn for a crochet blanket

 Soft yarns for crochet blankets are usually made from animal fiber, although some soft yarns are made from plant fibers such as cotton.
-Numerous soft yarn types provide the softness and warmth associated with natural hair fibers, but which require less complicated processing to make them suitable for use in textile goods – whether knitted or crocheted.
+Numerous soft yarn types provide the softness and warmth associated with natural hair fibers.
+Still, they require less complicated processing to make them suitable for use in textile goods – whether knitted or crocheted.

-The main feature of many soft yarns is their elasticity, which allows the fabric formed by using them to stretch rather than break under tension, making this type of fabric stretchy.
-A non-elastic fiber will snap back into its original position once the load is taken away because the molecules that compose it are aligned like a spring.
+The main feature of many soft yarns is their elasticity, which allows the fabric formed by using them to stretch rather than break under tension, making this fabric stretchy.
+A non-elastic fiber will snap back into its original position once the load is removed because the molecules that compose it are aligned like a spring.

 The softest yarns available (and softest to the touch) are made from fibers such as mohair or cashmere goat hair.
-These soft animal hairs have scales that overlap one another at an angle to create a series of tiny air pockets within the fiber.
-According to fiber chemists, this is responsible for creating “the softness effect”.
+These soft animal hairs have scales overlapping at an angle to create a series of tiny air pockets within the fiber.
+According to fiber chemists, this creates “the softness effect”.

 Most soft yarns are spun using staple fiber made into regular yarn, but softness can also be added by blending with other fibers such as wool or silk.
 The softest yarns are generally synthetic and blend soft animal fibers with delicate plant fibers.